info-beamer/package-mjpeg-viewer/README.md

 overwritten by newer versions.
 This usually means that retrieved images are not persisted at all and only kept in the filesystem cache.

-The captured images are visible in the device detail page in the device live view.
-The captured screen output isn't stored by info-beamer hosted.
+The captured images are visible on the device detail page in the live view.
+This captured screen output isn't stored by info-beamer hosted.

 ## Automation